Subaru Natsuki: Voice actors

 Yūsuke Kobayashi voices Subaru in the Japanese version.
 He initially believed the series was a romantic comedy.
 However, upon reading more of the narrative, Kobayashi was attracted by the series.
 He describes Subaru as a character who tries his best to avoid a negative future thanks to his Return by Death ability.
-As a result, he views his character more as a cheerful teenager despite the threats he faces.
+As a result, he views his character more as a cheerful teenager despite the threats the character faces.
 Kobayashi recalls being surprised as he was immediately cast for the role once the staff heard his voice.
-When Kobayashi was preparing he said "Isn't this too many lines for an anime?!" based on the multiple moods he had to portray, which led him to being exhausted during recording sessions.
+When Kobayashi was preparing, he said "Isn't this too many lines for an anime?!".
+However, based on the multiple moods he had to portray, he became exhausted during recording sessions.
 During initial episodes, Kobayashi befriended Puck's actor Yumi Uchiyama who supported him.

+Kobayashi had difficulties voicing Subaru in the first season, as a result of being given little direction, but got Nagatsuki's approval, as he found his work appealing.
+The two lines "I hate myself" and "I love you, Emilia" were written to be the strongest lines in developing Subaru in the first season.
+With the second season, Kobayashi believes the way Otto supports Subaru is a major turning point for the main character, now that Rem was not available to assist Subaru.
+The actor said that there was a noticeable change between Subaru and Emilia's relationship as they became a couple; so their interactions are more straightforward and his transformation into a knight appealed to the actor.

 Sean Chiplock voiced the character in the English dub of the series.
 Chiplock found Subaru as an energetic character with a sense of justice, comparing his personality with that of Jin-Mori, the protagonist of The God of High School.
+Chiplock claimed that he drew on his own personal insecurities to make Subaru sound properly scared, eventually forming Subaru's trauma.